On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Controlled Equations of Motion

 If $\bY \in \mathbb{R}^3$ is a body frame vector, then the rotation of $\bY$ by $\Lambda$ is

 If $\mathbf{y} \in \mathbb{R}^3$ is a spatial frame vector, then the rotation of $\mathbf{y}$ by $\Lambda^{-1}$ is

 }

-Having derived the controlled equations of motion for the rolling disk, the controlled equations of motion are now developed for the rolling ball.
+\paragraph{Notation, versors, assumptions, and the motion of the center of mass.} Having derived the controlled equations of motion for the rolling disk, the controlled equations of motion are now developed for the rolling ball.
 The rolling ball's orientation matrix $\Lambda \in SO(3)$ is parameterized by $\mathfrak{q} \in \mathscr{S}$, where $\mathscr{S}$ denotes the set of versors (i.e. unit quaternions) \cite{Ho2011_pII,graf2008quaternions,stevens2015aircraft,baraff2001physically}.
-The properties of and notation used to manipulate versors is explained in Appendix D of \cite{putkaradze2018dynamics}.
-Since the third coordinate is always $0$, only the first two coordinates, $\bz$, of the spatial position of the ball's GC are used in the controlled equations of motion for the rolling ball. \rem{Since the third coordinate of the location of the ball's GC is always $0$, only the first two coordinates of the ball's GC are needed to determine the location of the ball's GC.
-The first two coordinates of the ball's GC are denoted by $\bz$.} This efficient representaion of the spatial position of the ball's GC motivates the following useful notation for realizing the controlled equations of motion for the rolling ball.
-Given a vector
+The properties of versors and the notation used to manipulate versors are explained in Appendix D of \cite{Putkaradze2018dynamicsP}.
+R1Q14{Recall from \cite{Putkaradze2018dynamicsP} that given a column vector $\bv \in \mathbb{R}^3$, $\bv^\sharp$ is the quaternion